-Cameroon plans to start building conditions for the modernisation stand still." said Le. total cost of \$6 million, to train assisting public institutions in government increase digital awareness.
+Cameroon plans to start building conditions for the modernisation stand still," said Le. four digital centres across the country from June 2025, at a total cost of \$6 million, to train civil servants in e-governance and increase digital awareness.